PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/refunds/_index.md

 ```

-##### In prestashop 1.7.6
+##### In Prestashop 1.7.6

-In prestashop 1.7.6 there's no 'action' parameter, but you can still guess what action was being performed given the order's history, here's how it looks like in the code:
+In Prestashop 1.7.6 there's no 'action' parameter, but you can still guess what action was being performed given the order's history, here's how it looks like in the code:

 ```php
 <?php